Multicomponent Scalar Dark Matter with an Extended Gauge Sector: The Model

 After spontaneous symmetry breaking the higgs mass ($m_h^2$) is given by the expression $2\lambda_1v^2$ and the charged scalar mass ($m_{\phi^\pm}^2$) is given by $m_2^2-\lambda_{23}F^2$.
 The two neutral components of $\Phi_2$ have masses given by the following expressions:

-It is imperative to note here that the $Z_2$ symmetry of the $\Phi_2$ bi-doublet works as the stabilising symmetry required for the DM under the WIMP scenario.
+It is important to note here that the $Z_2$ symmetry of the $\Phi_2$ bi-doublet works as the stabilising symmetry required for the DM under the WIMP scenario.
 However, this discrete symmetry can not forbid the number changing processes among the components of this bidoublet.
-Thus for a positive $(\lambda_{23}+\tilde\lambda_{23})$, the $\phi_3$ component will the natural DM candidate and for negative values of the coupling parameters the $\phi_0$ component serves the same purpose from the stability argument.
-However, if the couplings are such that these two are degenerate, then we have an interesting possibility of a multicomponent DM scenario where both neutral components are cosmologically stable DM candidates - we describe how these will play out in more detail in Sec.~\ref{sec:dmpheno}.
+Thus for a positive $(\lambda_{23}+\tilde\lambda_{23})$, the $\phi_3$ component will be the natural DM candidate and for negative values of this quantity, the $\phi_0$ component serves the same purpose from the stability argument.
+However, if the couplings are such that these two are degenerate, then we have an interesting possibility of a multicomponent DM scenario where both neutral components are cosmologically stable DM candidates - we describe how this will play out in more detail in Sec.~\ref{sec:dmpheno}.

 The Yukawa sector is assumed to mimic that of the SM as $\Phi_1$ plays a similar role of the SM Higgs doublet.
 However, the fermions can still couple to the heavy gauge bosons due to gauge mixing.
 All the relevant couplings can be straightforwardly computed (again in a perturbative expansion in $x$) and are listed in Appendix~\ref{ap:coup}.
 Specifically, the purely scalar sector couplings are given in Tables \ref{tab:scalar_cubic} and \ref{tab:scalar_quartic}.
-The scalar couplings with the gauge bosons are listed in Tables \ref{tab:higgs_gauge_cubic},\ref{tab:higgs_gauge_quartic},\ref{tab:DM_gauge_quartic},\ref{tab:charged_scalar_DM_gauge_quartic},\ref{tab:charged_scalar_gauge_quartic},\ref{tab:charged_gauge_quartic} and \ref{tab:BSM_scalar_derivative_gauge_cubic} and the relevant couplings of the gauge bosons with the fermions can be found in Tables \ref{tab:BSM_gauge_quark_cubic} and \ref{tab:BSM_gauge_lepton_cubic} and that of the gauge bosons among themselves in Table \ref{tab:gauge}.
+The scalar couplings with the gauge bosons are listed in Tables \ref{tab:higgs_gauge_cubic},\ref{tab:higgs_gauge_quartic},\ref{tab:DM_gauge_quartic},\ref{tab:charged_scalar_DM_gauge_quartic},\ref{tab:charged_scalar_gauge_quartic},\ref{tab:charged_gauge_quartic} and \ref{tab:BSM_scalar_derivative_gauge_cubic}.
+The relevant couplings of the gauge bosons with the fermions can be found in Tables \ref{tab:BSM_gauge_quark_cubic} and \ref{tab:BSM_gauge_lepton_cubic} and that of the gauge bosons among themselves in Table \ref{tab:gauge}.